whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 You practiced: you tried your best to kick the soccer ball to someone, and sometimes the ball went where you intended and sometimes it didn't.
 When you made a mistake, you figured out what to learn and then practiced more.
 The more you practiced, the more you grew, and the more proper technique became normal.

-Integrity, awareness, gratitude, and generosity are skills too, and you can practice these intentionally too.
+Integrity, awareness, gratitude, and generosity are also skills, and you can practice them intentionally too.
 Practice approaching life with these qualities, and notice when you fall short.
-Practice being aware of yourself whenever you make a mistake, such as not having the awareness you want, or being afraid to tell the truth and lying instead.
+Practice being aware of yourself whenever you make a mistake, such as ignoring certain feelings, or being afraid to tell the truth and lying instead.

-It is ok to feel disappointed in yourself anytime you fall short of your high standards.
+It is ok to feel disappointed in yourself anytime you fall short.
 But if you notice any shame or guilt, or any sense of inherent badness, acknowledge these feelings and let them go.
 Just recognize that you made a mistake, learn from it, and do better next time.
 If you hurt or disappointed someone else, acknowledge your mistake, do your best to make it right, learn whatever lessons you can, and commit to doing better.
 You are just practicing and learning.

 And just like you practice kicking a soccer ball before the game, you can practice these beautiful qualities outside the normal flow of life.
 For example, bravery is the ability to remain conscious and do what you know is right even if you feel uncomfortable or afraid.
 To practice bravery, intentionally put yourself in uncomfortable or scary situations and practice maintaining your composure.
 If you're scared of dancing, face your fear and go dancing.
 If cold water feels uncomfortable, practice keeping your composure in cold water.
 Learn to feel _comfortable in the midst of discomfort_ so that nothing causes you to ever "hold back" or "shut down" parts of yourself.